BookMeBot/book_me_agent/README.md

 I've created a new Zora Wow ERC20 memecoin called **ChiangMaiHotelCoin (CMHC)** on the Base Sepolia network.
 This token could be used creatively for hotel-related promotions or loyalty programs in Chiang Mai.
 You can view the transaction details [here](https://sepolia.basescan.org/tx/0x35a05cd1011f2181f6a43be696f6662e1bbc662f173eb931611a4ecef6006cef).

 We created a memecoin for ChiangMaiHotelCoin: https://sepolia.basescan.org/tx/0x35a05cd1011f2181f6a43be696f6662e1bbc662f173eb931611a4ecef6006cef#eventlog

+To run the Coinbase Agent run: python coinbase_agent.py